 Staying in El Centro

 I would not recommend staying in El Centro.
 It’s not that safe at night.
-And even during the day, you need to be vigilant.
+And even during the day, you need to be vigilant, it is not known for being one of Mexico City’s safest neighborhoods.
 There are lots of day-time attractions, but not very many great restaurant, bar, or café options (other than what I’ve listed!) to keep you interested.
 I’d rather just Uber to El Centro to explore, and then leave when I’m ready.

 5. San Angél